-This may be why some companies like Sebring Services report that garbage disposals typically only last around 9 years.
-Meanwhile, companies like Yale Appliance study sales generated vs. warranty service calls within the first year, and report that garbage disposals are actually one of the most dependable appliances they’ve come across.
+This may be why some companies like Mr. Rooter report that garbage disposals typically only last around 9 years.
+Meanwhile, companies like Yale Appliance study sales generated versus warranty service calls within the first year and report that garbage disposals are actually one of the most dependable appliances they’ve come across.
 The secret is probably in the maintenance!

-Since we’re moving on from kitchen appliances it’s worth nothing that Yale Appliance’s study also found that the most dependable brands on the market included Wolf, Thermador, KitchenAid, and Maytag.
+Since we’re moving on from kitchen appliances, it’s worth noting that Yale Appliance’s study also found that the most dependable brands on the market included Wolf, Thermador, KitchenAid, and Maytag.

 Washing machines and dryers: 10 to 14 years

 Two things matter when it comes to your cleaning appliances.
-The first is how often they are used: If you have a family with half-a-dozen members and are doing lots of laundry every week, you’ll probably only make it to around 10 years.
-The other important factor is, surprisingly, front loaders vs. top loaders: While there is some disagreement about this, top loading washers appear to last longer than front loaders.
+The first is how often they are used: If you have a family with half a dozen members and are doing lots of laundry every week, you’ll probably only make it to around 10 years.
+The other important factor is, surprisingly, front loaders versus top loaders.
+While there is some disagreement about this, top-loading washers appear to last longer than front loaders.